This is where novel coronavirus cases have been confirmed worldwide - Local News 8

 According to the statement, the patient was quarantined in the city of Cecchignola, on the outskirts of Rome, after being repatriated from Wuhan last week.

-Another 44 people have tested positive for the novel coronavirus aboard the Diamond Princess cruise ship docked in Yokohama, Japanese health minister Katsunobu Kato said on Thursday.
+The second person infected is an administrative official who had been working as part of the Japanese Health Ministry’s team onboard the Diamond Princess.
+That person didn’t come into close contact with others and is undergoing treatment in hospital.

+“Based on this latest incident, we will reassess and strengthen the preventive measures for staffers engaged in tackling the outbreak,” Japan’s Health Ministry said in a statement Monday.

-This bring the total number of cases on the ship to 219, including one Japanese quarantine officer — the largest outbreak of the virus outside of mainland China.
+This brings the total number of cases from the ship to 357, including a Japanese quarantine officer infected earlier.

-Japan has recorded its first death from virus, Kato said Thursday evening local time.

-The Japanese woman, in her 80s, did not come from the Diamond Princess Cruise Ship.

 Macao (at least 10 cases)